tramarobin/fctSnPM/README.md

 * `tTests.contourSignificant` represents a modified T-value continuum to display smoother contour plots.
 `tTests.contourSignificant is created only in two dimensions.

+* `tTests.combi` is only created for 2 and 3-way ANOVA and used in `saveNplot` to define the data to plot.

 ### Figures ###
 Two folders composed of figures in `.TIF` and `.fig` are created